calebhendrickson/calebhendrickson.github.io/eStore.md

 ### What Went Wrong

+I need to start incorporating stronger testing practices within my development processes.
+For testing along the way, I used a manual functional testing approach throughout this project.

 ### What Went Right

-To get started, I had the help of a tutorial from scotch.io on creating forms, routing the application, and using CRUD operations with the axios library.
+I used an agile development appraochapproach with myself and it was benficial

+I learned a lot about learning and what my personal pitfalls are when it comes to learning

+1. Don't be lazy/"in a hurry"

+2. Observant/open your eyes/be ready to learn

+3. humility/be ready to learn/realiz you aren't that good and you can always and must improve if you don't want to be left behind  and stay on the same level forever

-As of now, I am satisfied with my stack, framework, and library choices for this project and I am very happy with what I have learned about these tools.
+I am satisfied with my stack, framework, and library choices for this project and I am very happy with what I have learned about these tools and the outcome of this project.

-For testing along the way, I used a manual functional testing approach throughout this project, and this performed satisfactorily.

-I am very happy with what I learned about my work process and how I can improve it in the future.
+I am very happy with what I learned about my work process and how I can improve it and myself in the future.

-I am very happy with getting to use and refine my problem-solving skills.
+I am very happy with the refinement my problem-solving skills and the knowledge and understanding that I gained on this project.

+The deelopment, deloyment, and maintenance of the application is 100% free.

-Had fun pursuing something that interested me.
+Had fun pursuing a project that I see value in and interests me.